scegg/sakurafrp_amd64_docker/README.md

-# sakurafrp_amd64_docker
+# SakuraFrp for amd64

-Docker of SakuraFrp amd64 version
+This is a docker file of [SakuraFrp](https://www.natfrp.com) for amd64.